westial/commotalkie/README.md

 ### Content ###

-The information of the message.
+The data to be transported.

 ## SDK ##